aadishwatari/Hawkins-LAB/README.md

 <H1> The experiment File </H1>
 This contains all the details about all the children who were part of experminet in the Hawkins lab<br>
-It also tell all the relevent information required about them:
+It also tell all the relevent information required about them:<br>
 001
 <img src="001.png" width="300" height="300">
 002